Maritime Security Command

 The Maritime Security Command (MARSEC Command) is one of five operational commands of the Republic of Singapore Navy (RSN), responsible for building up, training and maintaining the capabilities of RSN platforms that are deployed primarily for maritime security operations.
 It was first established as the Coastal Command (COSCOM) in January 1988, before its restructuring in January 2009.

 Difference between Maritime Security Task Force and Maritime Security Command

 The Maritime Security Task Force/Maritime Security Command is a formation within the Republic of Singapore Navy.
 The MSTF is the task force in charge of maritime security operations, while Maritime Security Command is tasked to raise, train and sustain maritime security capabilities.

-Organsation Structure
+Organisation Structure

 Maritime Security Command comprises four flotillas.

 The 2nd Flotilla is responsible for building up and maintaining the operational readiness of the Littoral Mission Vessels and its crew, which are deployed to respond to maritime security threats and maritime incidents to safeguard Singapore’s waters and ensure that our sea lines of communication remain open.